 Picnic table, fire ring, food storage locker; no hook-ups

 Vault toilets, no potable water

-Natural hots spring spread through the area, fishing in the San Joaquin River, Mono Hot Springs Resort with lodging, mineral baths, cafe, and store.
-Trails to Doris Lake and Tule Lake, Florence Lake, Lake Thomas A. Edison
+Enjoy the natural hots spring spread through the area.
+Go fishing in the San Joaquin River.
+Visit the Mono Hot Springs Resort with lodging, mineral baths, cafe, and store.
+Hike on trails to Doris Lake and Tule Lake.
+Visit nearby Florence Lake and Lake Thomas A. Edison.

 Campgrounds without Potable Water